kx-chen/vsb-webcat-scraper/README.md

 # VSB Webcat Scraper

-This python script scrapes student names from the Vancouver School Board's webcat.
-Sadly, webcat is no longer being used and this script is useless.
+This python script scrapes student names from the Vancouver School Board's webcat and saves it into a mysql database.